Visualising rate of change: application to age-specific fertility: Visualising rate of change: phase-plane plot

-From the highest absolute acceleration to the highest absolute velocity (1st and 3rd quadrants), it displays an increase in rate of change.
-From the highest absolute velocity to the highest absolute acceleration (2nd and 4th quadrants), it shows the rate of change goes to zero.
-When the velocity reaches zero, it indicates the occurrence of maximum or minimum fertility.
-As noted by \citet[][pp.30-33]{RS06}, the size of the radius can imply the magnitude of rate of change; the greater the radius is, the greater the magnitude of rate of change.
+From the highest absolute acceleration to the highest absolute velocity (first and third quadrants), the phase-plane plot displays an increase in the rate of change.
+From the highest absolute velocity to the highest absolute acceleration (second and fourth quadrants), the phase-plane plot shows that the rate of change not only decreases but also reaches zero.
+When the velocity (i.e., the trend of fertility rates) reaching zero, it indicates the occurrence of maximum or minimum fertility.
+As noted by \citet[][pp. 30-33]{RS06}, the size of the radius of circles can imply the magnitude of the rate of change; that is, the greater the radius, the greater the magnitude of the rate of change.